8base/old-documentation/getting-started/quick-start.md

 _Optional: If you want to create a new workspace, click the "YOUR NAME's Workspace" dropdown at the top of your screen and select "+ New Workspace".
 Name it whatever you like before pressing create.
 The new workspace should load in less then 10-seconds._

 ### 2.1.
 Building a Data Model
-In the workspace, navigate to the [Data Builder](https://app.8base.com/data/) page and click on `[+ Add Table]`.
-We're going to create one simple table for our data model with the following fields.
+In the workspace, navigate to the [Data Builder](https://app.8base.com/data/) page and click on `[+ Create Table]`.
+We're going to create one simple table and name it *Notes* for our data model with the following fields.

 **Notes**
 | Field | Type | Description | Options |